bluetides-project/bluetides-website/pages/datarelease.rst

 Data Release
 ============

+The team is still cleaning the data.
-We intend to release the BlueTides data to public.
+We will release the BlueTides data to public.

 - Halo Catalogue